jilliangmeehan/looore/content/Books/The Little Witch and the Undying Fire.md

 Then, they encountered a chipmunk demon king, which her comrades had claimed beforehand was also a species of demon king.
 It was classified as belonging to the same class and superorder as a standard demon king but was part of a different grand order.

 > [!jillian]
-> i'm pretty sure we're talking about [[the boar princess]] now — the chipmunk demon king should be "Woobakwa." (i know Woobakwa is a squirrel in the boar princess but i feel like that's close enough.)
+> i'm pretty sure we're talking about [[The Boar Princess|the boar princess]] now — the chipmunk demon king should be "Woobakwa." (i know Woobakwa is a squirrel in the boar princess but i feel like that's close enough.)

 The chipmunk demon king looked very fierce indeed, and the little witch suspected that this aggressiveness stemmed from behaviors acquired during the gestation period and while nurturing their offspring.